Vikastc/analytics_service/README.md

-# Issuer-agent
-Issuer Side of Wallet

-This project showcases the issuence of credential, creating schema and registries
+This project is a comprehensive analytics platform designed to record all metrics of a service.